 I’m not arguing here that technological change is bad and we should stop it by all possible means.
 At the end of the day the change, as Kevin Kelly put it, is inevitable.
 What I’m advocating here is awareness.
 Awareness (of both positive and negative effects of the technology) creates freedom and possibility for every individual to independently evaluate technology based on its true merits.
 Awareness is knowledge and knowledge brings freedom.
 After all aren’t we trying to build a society of free and knowledgeable individuals?

 P.S.
 Case for restaurant selection and using Yelp might sound too primitive.
-However exactly the same analysis can be applied to picking up travel destination, choosing a movie to see or a book to read or a person to go on a date with.
+Exactly the same analysis can be applied to picking up travel destination, choosing a movie to see or a book to read or a person to go on a date with.

 P.P.S.
 Idea of surprise is not just some abstract concept.
 It is what worked for me personally.
 E.x. my favorite restaurants are the ones I found randomly passing by.
 The same works for travel.
 The best trips were the ones I didn’t plan in advance.